jorgelon/kubernetesinmyhead.net/docs/database/cloudnative-pg/rolling-update.md

 > (*) There is a way to not trigger a rolling update when the operator is updated called "In-place updates of the instance manager".
 But it is not a clean way to do it.

-When a rolling update is triggered, the operator upgrades the replicas, but how the primary instance will be updates can be configured
+When a rolling update is triggered, first **the operator upgrades the replicas, but we can configure how the primary instance will be updated.**

 ## primaryUpdateStrategy